reddyusha1/shellscript/README.md

-# shellscript
+## shellscript
-reference  shell script using this repo
+#reference  shell script using this repo
+practice purpose scripting